Quick and Easy Tofu Lentil Salad - The Perfect Protein Packed Meal

 • Lentils are low in calories, low in fat, and contain zero cholesterol!

-This Lentil salad is a protein and nutrient powerhouse!
+This lentil salad is a protein and nutrient powerhouse!

 It contains lentils, edamame beans, and tofu!
 All fantastic, high-quality plant-based protein sources.